Raimondo: Inquiry on solar imports follows the law - KESQ

 Raimondo called the inquiry into imports from four Southeast Asian nations “quasi-judicial” and “apolitical,” noting that it is being led by career staff at the Commerce Department’s International Trade Administration.

 “We’re going to move as fast as we can,” she told Sen. Brian Schatz, D-Hawaii.
-Schatz was one of several lawmakers who pressed Raimondo on the solar inquiry, which he said had “ground an entire industry to a halt.”
+Schatz was one of several lawmakers who pressed Raimondo on the solar inquiry, which he said was serving to “grind an entire industry to a halt.”

 Commerce announced in late March that it was investigating a complaint by a small California solar company that solar manufacturers in the four Asian countries — Malaysia, Thailand, Vietnam and Cambodia — are using parts from Chinese companies to skirt steep antidumping and countervailing tariffs imposed on Chinese goods.